 Whenever clients come to me because of stress or anxiety, these five steps are at the heart of what we’ll do together*.
 Not necessarily in this order, nor all on the same day, but that always inform the approach we take.

 - Accept it – part of when keeps the problem in place and wears you out is the effort it takes to try and avoid it.
 Attempts at avoidance also keep anxiety alive (you have to think about it while you are trying to stop thinking about it).

 - Most importantly, learn relaxation.
 This is the only thing I think is mandatory.
-Download instructions here if you like, or my a free relaxation recording for your smartphone.
+Watch video instructions here if you like, or my a free two-minute relaxation exercise for your smartphone.
 There are many, including a couple on my relaxation techniques page.